Du4nG/SSG-2/content/posts/panacea/index.md

 Oops, no Apple Pay here.
 She then fed in a 10,000￥ and received... ten of 1,000￥ in return.
 Okay what's going on here ?
 I guess the author of this software was giving us some other chances, that, only "straight" money is accepted.
 Geez, is money being gender discriminated now ?
 \
 \
+\
 ![alt text](jellyfish.jpg)
+\
+\
+\
 This jellyfish tank, isn't it a little... blurry ?
 I’m starting to think it might be a video playback.

 There's something in the air that kept me from keeping my head clear, the aquarium’s quiet lullaby, I guessed.
 Five couples sit on the benches, lost in the glow of the jellyfish, soaking in the ocean’s love story like it’s meant just for them.

-Hold on, an iguana ?
-Fascinating.
+An iguana ?
+Fantastic.
 I believed this place would fill me with the ease of the ocean, and this little shit here wasn't even in the water but hanging his ass on a damn tree.

 Let's be honest, we all know who this fish looks like.
 \